 - Recruiters should realize that regardless of tenure, they should be able to discern whether they have the right candidate who is fit for the job.

 There are many drawbacks and opportunities to be learned from processing job hoppers and employees.
 If recruiters are able to process candidates for the right reasons – this would benefit the candidate for landing a job that he or she can create and build a career on, but will also benefit the employers for acquiring an employee who has been exposed to relatively many employers already.
 Adjustment will not be a problem anymore and it is only important that it would be directed to creating and maintaining a healthy relationship that is aligned with the company’s values.

 For the candidates and employees, they should realize that there is nothing wrong with changing jobs in pursuit of a better opportunity or a better career.
 However, too much of changing jobs can inhibit the ability to get a job and would result to difficulties in regard to explaining such to the future employers.
 For whatever reasons that these employees have, or their motivation for moving, they must be able to give their future employers the impression that they are stable and dependable employees.

 Harper & Hill Executive Search acknowledges the presence of this challenge in recruiting professionals.
-We aim to provide our clients the best people with a commendable background and valuable work ethics.
+We aim to provide our clients with the best people with a commendable background and valuable work ethics.
 We seek to process candidates in the proper manner to identify and thoroughly understand the reasons for such circumstances.
 Rest assured, regardless of these difficulties, we aim to provide and identify the right candidate that suits available job opportunities.